DavidRaab/website/content/posts/2023-01-07-perl-regex-parsing-with-g-option.md

 This can help in parsing as you can parse with one regex, advance the regex engine some characters forward and use another regex.
-But it has one flaw, sadly it resets the position to `0` once it fails (But we can fix that, as you will see in a moment).
+But it has one flaw; it resets the position to `0` once it fails (but we can fix that, as you will see in a moment).

 # \G anchor

 But first let's talk about the `\G` anchor.
 So far we have used `/g` succesfully on the string.
-But the way regexes works they usually skip characters to find a starting match.
-Consider you want to check if a string only contains digit then you must add anchors like `^`, `\A`, `$`, `\Z` and/or `\z`, otherwise you allow more than you want.
+But the way regexes work, they usually skip characters to find a starting match.
+For example, suppose you want to check if a string only contains digits.
+THen, you must add anchors like `^`, `\A`, `$`, `\Z` and/or `\z`.
+Otherwise you allow more matches than you want.

 ```perl
 my $only_digits = "hello 1234";